-- visibility to other aircraft who have ADS-BIN - visibility to ATC, especially if you get into trouble - the option to enter controlled airspace without needing to seek permission from the controllers - improved resale value of your aircraft.
+- visibility to other aircraft who have ADS-BIN - visibility to FIS/ATC, especially if you get into trouble - can request clearance from ATC to fly in controlled airspace - improved resale value of your aircraft.

 2.3 I want to equip with ADS-B OUT.
 When should I equip?